 By Tiarne Mitchell

-Tiarne Mitchell is a qualified Workplace Relations Consultant at FCB Group (our parent company) and HR Assured.
+Tiarne Mitchell is a qualified Workplace Relations Consultant at FCB (our sister company) and HR Assured.
 She regularly provides advice to our clients on a wide range of employment issues and management of complex workplace matters.